TylerJBarros/MassCyberCenter-AI-Enchancement/README.md

 <h2>Description</h2>
-I was selected to be a part of the MassCyberCenter Mentorship Program starting in October of 2023 and ending in December.
+I was selected to be a part of the MassCyberCenter Mentorship Program starting in October of 2023 and ending in December of 2023.
 I researched the advancements of AI-driven malware, focusing on its potential to evade traditional security measures.
 Collaborating with my mentor, I developed insights into how this technology reshapes cybersecurity threats and prepared a presentation to share these findings.
 Using visuals and clear explanations, I communicated complex ideas to a diverse audience, strengthening both my technical understanding and presentation skills.
 <br />

 <h2>Presentation Slideshow:</h2>